Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Kerr County divorce records can be searched using case numbers, party or attorney names.
 Upon selecting the record of interest, the divorce decree will display information such as petitioner, respondent and events and orders of the court.

-Alternatively, divorce records may be retrieved electronically by downloading and printing the request for court records form and emailing it to [email protected].
+Alternatively, divorce records may be retrieved electronically by downloading and printing the Request for Court Records Form and emailing it to [email protected].
 Fees for the desired copies are found in the form.
 Records may be requested to be emailed in which case the fees may not apply.
 The court will need a self-addressed envelope if certified copies are to be mailed back.

-Order Marriage and Divorce Verification Letters From the TDSHS: The Texas Department of State Health Services (TDSHS) only issues verification letters of marriage and divorce records—these cannot be used as identity, nor are they legal substitutes for certificates.
-This office has a public index of marriage and divorces in Texas since 1966 and 1968; they cannot issue verification letters before these years.
-Certified records will only be issued to these qualified persons.
+Order Marriage & Divorce Verification Letters From the TDSHS: The Texas Department of State Health Services (TDSHS) only issues verification letters of marriage and divorce records—these cannot be used as identity, nor are they legal substitutes for certificates.

 Patrons may request these verification letters online, by mail and in person.
 Sealed and protected records can only be requested by the family.
 The fee schedule for requests to the TDSHS can be found here.